Norway: Plans for a National Plant Phenotyping Infrastructure and Virtual Reality in the Field

 Plans for a National Plant Phenotyping Infrastructure in Norway – PheNo

-The proposal is coordinated by the Norwegian University of Life Sciences (NMBU) in close collaboration with the University of Oslo (UiO) and the Norwegian Institute of Bioeconomy Research (NIBIO) and with support from the national plant network.
+The proposal for the national plant phenotyping infrastructure PheNo is coordinated by the Norwegian University of Life Sciences (NMBU) in close collaboration with the University of Oslo (UiO) and the Norwegian Institute of Bioeconomy Research (NIBIO) and with support from the national plant network.
 The aim is to serve national plant phenotyping needs as well as providing a unique Northern node for field and controlled condition phenotyping as part of EMPHASIS.

 The Norwegian plant science community has access to excellent growth facilities for conducting plant experiments under controlled climate conditions at the partner institutions NMBU in Ås, UiO in Oslo and NIBIO at Holt just outside Tromsø.
 These comprise both growth chambers and daylight greenhouse compartments with various levels of temperature, humidity and light control as well as well-managed field trial sites.
 However, most phenotyping is currently done with time-consuming manual measurements.
 There is a great need to update current facilities with automated phenotyping solutions in order to lift the research and teaching in plant sciences in Norway to top international level.